 Cabinet public order committee to discuss Noise Abatement Act

-MONTEGO BAY, St James – Tourism Minister Edmund Bartlett says the public order committee of Cabinet is to meet today to discuss the Noise Abatement Act as the Government moves to improve compliance with the law.
+MONTEGO BAY, Jamaica — Edmund Bartlett, Minister of Tourism, says the public order committee of Cabinet is to meet tomorrow to discuss the Noise Abatement Act as the Government moves to improve compliance with the law.

-The minister was responding to concerns raised by Jamaica Hotel and Tourist Association President Omar Robinson, at the association's 58th Annual General Meeting held at Hilton Hotel in Montego Bay, St James, on Saturday.
+The minister was responding to concerns raised by Jamaica Hotel and Tourist Association (JHTA) President, Omar Robinson, at the Association's 58th Annual General Meeting held at the Hilton Hotel in Montego Bay, St James last Saturday.

-Minister Bartlett said that the committee, chaired by National Security Minister Dr Horace Chang, “will be looking seriously at the Noise Abatement Act and issues that have been raised by the (tourism) sector” and other stakeholders.
+Bartlett said that the committee, chaired by the National Security Minister, Dr Horace Chang, “will be looking seriously at the Noise Abatement Act and issues that have been raised by the tourism sector” and other stakeholders.

-He said that a position on the way forward will be taken at today's meeting, “which, no doubt, you (tourism stakeholders) will hear about at a later date”.
+He stated that a position on the way forward will be taken at tomorrow's meeting, “which, no doubt, you (tourism stakeholders) will hear about at a later date”.

-The tourism minister said the Government recognises the need for balance, as entertainment is an income source for many Jamaicans.
+Bartlett noted that the Government recognises the need for a balance, as entertainment is a source of income for many Jamaicans.

-“We recognise that it is a means by which many people… provide themselves with a livelihood,” he noted.
+“We recognise that it is a means by which many people… provide themselves with a livelihood.

-“At the same time, we are fully recognising that the purpose for people's vacation is for rest and recuperation, and that the whole business of the violation of their right to peaceful, safe and extended sleep is to be recognised and respected,” he added.
+“At the same time, we are fully recognising that the purpose for people's vacation is for rest and recuperation and that the whole business of the violation of their right to peaceful, safe and extended sleep is to be recognised and respected,” he said.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaperlive